-When you start pouring it on, it’s going to seem like overkill.
+In fact, these are so creamy and cheesy that when you start pouring the sauce over the potatoes, it’s going to seem like overkill.

 You’re going to think you’ve overdone it.